Lantah/Gravity/INSTALL.md

 ## Runtime dependencies

-`gramr` does not have many dependencies.
+`gravity` does not have many dependencies.

 If core was configured (see below) to work with Postgresql, a local Postgresql server will need to be deployed to the same host.